Ultimate Collector's Edition

+2016 box set by the band U.K.

 Ultimate Collectors' Edition is a compilation box set by the band U.K., released on 4 November 2016.
 The set includes 14 CDs, 4 Blu-rays and a 66-page book detailing the band's history.
 The CDs include: remastered versions of the band's two studio albums (U.K. and Danger Money), each with an extra disc containing songs in pre-production form; an extended, 2-CD version of the Night After Night live album featuring a complete show, and a remaster of the original version; a remixed version of Reunion – Live in Tokyo, three concerts from 1978 (In Boston, Philadelphia and Cleveland), two bonus discs with interviews with John Wetton and Eddie Jobson, and the band's final concert from 1979 (In the Netherlands).

 The four Blu-ray discs present the albums U.K., Danger Money, the extended Night After Night and Reunion.

 Contents

 All the songs on each of the albums included are written by Eddie Jobson and John Wetton, except where noted.